wisdom-300

 • The use of sentimentalism to describe scenes and characters.

-On the whole, Irving emphasizes narration and description rather than analysis and critic.
+On the whole, Irving emphasizes narration and description rather than analysis and criticism.
 This choice can be explained for he did not consider his prose as an expression of political or cultural positions (consciously).

 In his satirical works, he turned all human beings into fools including the writer himself: that’s self-reference (makes funny comments about himself as a writer), a very modern way of writing.